Thousands of Britons stranded as Hurricane Melissa wreaks havoc on Jamaica

 Seven people have already reportedly lost their lives across the Caribbean region, including three in Jamaica, three in Haiti and one in the Dominican Republic.

-Late on Tuesday night, the NHC downgraded the storm to Category 3 as it moved toward eastern Cuba with maximum sustained winds slowing to 125mph.
+The NHC downgraded the storm to a Category 3, but hours later announced it had restrengthened to Category 4 as it neared eastern Cuba, with maximum sustained winds of 130mph.

+The update early on Wednesday advised the storm would hit Cuba as an “extremely dangerous major hurricane”.

-The update warned that “catastrophic” flash flooding remained likely in Jamaica with some areas expected to receive up to 30 inches of rain.
+It also warned some mountainous areas of Jamica were expected to receive up to 30 inches of rain.

-In Cuba, people were urged to “seek shelter immediately,” while the Bahamas were advised that “preparations to protect life and property should be rushed to completion”.
+In an X post early on Wednesday, Cuban President Miguel Diaz-Canel Bermudez said more than 735,000 people across the country had been evacuated.

 The Jamaican government said it had done all it could to prepare and warned of devastating damage from the strongest hurricane to hit the island since record-keeping began 174 years ago.